Balao-class submarine: Design

-The Balaos incorporated the fairwater, conning tower and periscope shears reduction efforts that were being retrofitted to the Gatos and the preceding classes in the original design, refining the reductions and reducing the sail to the smallest practical size.
-By the time the boats began to be launched, lessons learned from patrol reports had been worked into the design and the bridge and sail proved to be efficiently laid out, well equipped, and well liked by the crews.
+The Balao boats incorporated the fairwater, conning tower, and periscope shears reduction efforts that were being retrofitted to the Gatos and the preceding classes in the original design, refining the reductions and reducing the sail to the smallest practical size.
+By the time the boats began to be launched, lessons learned from patrol reports had been worked into the design and the bridge and sail proved to be efficiently laid out, well equipped, and well-liked by the crews.

-For the masts and periscope shears, the original arrangement for both the Government and Electric Boat designs had (forward to aft) the two tapered cone shaped periscope support shears, followed by a thin mast for the SJ surface search radar, and then by a thin mast for the SD air search radar.
-There were minor differences in how the periscopes were braced against vibration, but both designs were nearly identical.
+For the masts and periscope shears, the original arrangement for both the Government and Electric Boat designs had (forward to aft) the two tapered cone-shaped periscope support shears, followed by a thin mast for the SJ surface search radar, and then by a thin mast for the SD air search radar.
+Minor differences existed in how the periscopes were braced against vibration, but both designs were nearly identical.
 About halfway through their production run, Electric Boat altered their design, moving the SJ radar mast forward of the periscopes, then altered it again a few boats later by enlarging the SD radar mast.
 Late in the war, many Balaos built with the original design had the SD air search radar moved slightly aft onto a thickened and taller mast.
-These mast arrangements, along with the tremendous variation in the gun layout as the war progressed account for the numerous exterior detail differences among the boats, to the point that at any given time no two Balaos looked exactly alike.
+These mast arrangements, along with the tremendous variation in the gun layout as the war progressed, account for the numerous exterior detail differences among the boats, to the point that at any given time, no two Balaos looked exactly alike.

-Propulsion
+Engines

-The propulsion of the Balao-class submarines was generally similar to that of the preceding Gato-class.
-Like their predecessors, they were true diesel-electric submarines: their four diesel engines powered electrical generators, and electric motors drove the shafts.
-There was no direct connection between the main engines and the shafts.
+The propulsion of the Balao-class submarines was generally similar to that of the preceding Gato class.
+Like their predecessors, they were true diesel-electric submarines; their four diesel engines powered electrical generators, and electric motors drove the shafts.
+No direct connection was made between the main engines and the shafts.